 Food trend 1 #The agricultural future on your plate

 The production of our food weighs heavily on our planet.
 And that’s why we see the discussion intensifying on how we can do better in all parts of the world.
 Certainly, in a small country like the Netherlands, this discussion is more relevant than ever; more critical questions are being asked about how it’s possible that we can be the world’s second largest agricultural exporter with such a small surface of land.
 On one hand very admirable, on the other hand the awareness is growing that it has a price.
 The price of an unbalanced ecosystem, such as a loss of biodiversity, soil depletion, (animal) diseases, a disturbed nitrogen balance, etc. As in any existential discussion, emotions are running high, as evidenced by the farmers’ actions last year.
 But we are reaching a tipping point and the believe is growing that there is no way back to continue thoughtlessly in the old way.
 The farmers can’t do this on their own; it is time that our government in The Hague lays down a real and clear vision.
 Agricultural entrepreneurs, investors and policymakers together will need to develop new earning models.
-Smart farmers are already experimenting with less artificial fertilizers, no/less pesticides, circularity, dual-purpose animals, switching from livestock farming to land cultivation, more crop rotation, and so on.
+Smart farmers are already experimenting with less artificial fertilizers, no/less pesticides, circularity, regenerative farming, pixel cropping, dual-purpose animals, switching from livestock farming to land cultivation, more crop rotation, and so on.
 Although this discussion is still mainly between farmers, policymakers and environmental organizations, it will increasingly cascade down via the media to consumers.
 And if the knowledge and awareness of consumers is growing, the opportunity presents itself to develop brands and products that have a new agricultural philosophy at the heart of their brand positioning and product proposition.
 In doing so, they give consumers the ‘power’ to choose a better agricultural future and thus support innovative farmers.
 We already see organic retailer Ekoplaza taking the first steps.
 In their latest ‘Lekker Weten’ magazine they promise that as a customer of Ekoplaza you are already part of the agriculture of the future.
 More and more, we see brands that go ‘a step further than organic’.

 Food trend 2 #Milk without cow, palm oil without palm